odkr/sucgi/README.md

     sudo ./installc

-*intallc* uses the package manager of your operating system, if possible.
+*intallc* installs the tools that are missing from the C build toolchain;
-The installed packages can be removed with `installc -r`.
+it uses the system's package manager if possible; if so, then packages installed with *installc* can be removed with `installc -r`.

 Generate the build configuration by: